FIFA picks 2026 World Cup cities, predicts US `No 1 sport'

 “We have to move out some of the pinch points,” Smith said.
 “It doesn't have any material aspect on capacity.”

-The Detroit area, where the old Pontiac Silverdome hosted games, was cut in 2018 and Baltimore’s M&T Bank Stadium was the capita area's contender after FedEx Field withdrew in April.
-Washington’s RFK Stadium was used in 1994.
+The Detroit area, where the old Pontiac Silverdome hosted games, was cut in 2018 and Baltimore's M&T Bank Stadium was the capital area's contender after FedEx dropped out in April.
+Washington's RFK Stadium was used in 1994.

 Chicago, which hosted the 1994 opener at Solider Field, refused to bid, citing FIFA's demands.